 Communication between Containers (especially when you are relatively new to them), is a tricky job.
 Each time the codebase is changed, the container needs to be packaged well and ensure the inter-container-transmission isn’t disturbed before deploying the new code into production.
 Creating containers isn’t an affordable option for start-ups and small organizations since they need a long-running hosting location.
 But this fact is more likely to change as the partitioned environments are developing to mature.

 But again, Microservices and Containers can get better as they grow old together.
 Orchestrating multi-container applications using cloud computing can result in high scalability, elasticity, and availability.
 Containers can enable Continuous Delivery like no other mechanism.
-Containers can scale proportionally with the complexity of Microservices and nearly the only option to achieve the required coordination.
+Containers can scale proportionally with the complexity of Microservices and nearly the only option to achieve the required coordination according to our DevOps Solution Experts.
 Thus, a match made in heaven!